Milan I of Serbia: Post-monarchical role

-Alexander neither consulted his Prime Minister, Dr. Vladan Đorđević, about his intended engagement, as Đorđević was visiting the Universal Exhibition in Paris at the time of the announcement. Đorđević immediately resigned, and Alexander had difficulty in forming a new cabinet.
-Both of Alexander's parents opposed his marriage; as a result, his mother was banished from the kingdom, while his father, King Milan, resigned as commander-in-chief in protest and was later expelled from Serbia by his son.
+The good relations between father and son were interrupted, however, by the latter's marriage to Draga Mašin in July 1900.
+Milan opposed the match to the point that he resigned his post as commander-in-chief.
+Alexander subsequently banished Milan from Serbia.
 Milan left Serbia to Karlsbad, then to Timișoara and finally retired to Vienna.
 On 11 February 1901, Milan died unexpectedly.
 He was buried in Krušedol monastery, next to his grandaunt Princess Ljubica, Prince Miloš's wife.

 Honours

 He received the following orders and decorations: